codykingham/tischendorf_tf/README.md

 A = use('tisch', hoist=globals())
 ```

-Or to launch a TF browse, say this from the command line:
+Or to launch a TF browser, say this from the command line:

 ```
 text-fabric tisch